 - Photograph the site from all angles prior to the inspection.

 - Measure and test the pool gates, boundary fences and barriers using a measuring tape and a Force Gauge to check that the pressure of (250N & 330N) is present as stated by the Pool Safety Act and Regulation.

 - Advise you (the pool owner), of all (if any), safety issues including any solutions that you need to ensure your pool complies.

 If the pool is found to be non-compliant, we will issue you a Form 26.
 You then have 3 months to rectify the issues and have the pool re-inspected by us.

 Please note: Whilst all care is taken when testing a pool barrier fence, the fence may break if in poor condition and would need to be repaired or replaced to conform to the Pool Safety and Regulations Act before commencing the re-inspection at the owners cost.

 The Sherlock Service!

 Sherlock will perform a thorough inspection and assessment of the pool, particularly checking the fences and gates to make sure they meet the current safety standards.
 We will also check other related areas in and around the pool area, such as any trees, retaining walls, panels, pavement, balcony, children’s equipment, and windows but not limited too the pool.
-We can supply a CPR Chart and perform minor adjustments to the gates on the day if required
+We can also supply a CPR Chart if required

 If the pool area and the surrounds comply with the current safety standards, we will issue the Safety Certificate within 24hrs of the inspection.